Geometry Of The Subset Sum Problem -- Part I: Appendix

 \section{Appendix}

 In this section we provide some numerical results to illustrate the behavior of the algorithm and highlight key metrics for which upper bounds have been derived in the main paper.
 As pointed out at the beginning of the paper the algorithm has a fairly highly complexity.
 As a result of this, we could not simulate instances with large $n$ due to high memory demands.
+Furthermore, we have not made adequate efforts to optimize the code.
 Nevertheless, the claims of the paper can be understood even with smaller instances.